Introduction

 Enhancing Adhesion and Durability on Plastic:

-- Surface Preparation: Lightly sanding the plastic with fine-grit sandpaper can create a texture that allows the paint to adhere more effectively.
-Additionally, thoroughly cleaning the surface to eliminate dust and oils—whether from handling or other residues—is essential.
+- Surface Preparation: Lightly sanding the plastic with fine-grit sandpaper creates a texture that improves paint adhesion.
+Thorough cleaning is also crucial to remove dust or oils from handling.

-- Priming: Utilizing a primer specifically formulated for plastic can significantly improve paint adhesion.
-This creates an ideal surface for the acrylic paint to latch onto.
+- Priming: Using a primer specifically designed for plastic enhances paint adhesion by providing a suitable surface for the acrylic paint to grip onto.

 Mirror Magic